Council looks after thousands of trees in public spaces across Wollongong. This includes trees on streets, in parks and in natural areas.

 We ask that you don’t plant trees in public spaces, even if it's just on the footpath outside your own house.

 You can ask us to plant a tree in a public space, including the footpath in front of your home.
-Email or call us on (02) 4227 7111 to make a request.
+Call us on (02) 4227 7111 to make a request.

 You can also create verge gardens (with no trees) on the footpath or nature strip in front of your property as long as you follow our Verge Garden Guidelines PDF, 3026.66 KB